Alere Blood Clot

 Since the recall, many people have come out with lawsuits against Alere and the INRatio test strips.
-If you find yourself involved in an Alere INRatio lawsuit in Minneapolis, contact GoldenbergLaw today.
-GoldenbergLaw has the best team of Alere INRatio lawyers in Minneapolis to make sure you and your family are taken care of in the event of medical issues related to the Alere INRatio recall.
+If you find yourself involved in an Alere INRatio lawsuit, contact GoldenbergLaw today.
+GoldenbergLaw has an experienced team of Alere INRatio lawyers to make sure you and your family are taken care of in the event of medical issues related to the Alere INRatio recall.

 Over 30 Years of Experience